lncrypt3d/lncrypt3d/README.md

 - 👀 I’m interested in Nintendo DS
 - 🌱 I’m currently learning More about homebrew and technical terms
 - 💞️ I’m looking to collaborate on n/a
-- 📫 How to reach me discord: Animal Crossing#6811

 <!---
 lncrypt3d/lncrypt3d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.